-Master of Education Online - National Board Emphasis
+Master of Education Online - National Board Preparation

-Belhavens master of education online classes offer a national board emphasis that give teachers a head start toward earning National Board Certification.
-The benefits of national board are vast and can strengthen practice, help students succeed, demonstrate leadership skills, help expand influence and expertise, advance careers, provide portability, offer higher salary potential and enhance education.
+Belhaven’s master of education online classes offer a National Board preparation that give teachers a head start toward earning National Board Teacher Certification.
+The benefits of National Board Certification are significant and can strengthen practice, help teachers improve student performance, develop and demonstrate leadership skills, help expand influence and expertise, advance careers, provide portability, offer higher salary potential and advance education as a profession.

 |EDU610||Research Methods and Procedures||3|